EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 # Building REST APIs with .NET 5, ASP.NET Core and PostgreSQL

-This is old news by now, but I'm still amazed by the fact that nowadays [.NET is open source and can run on linux](https://dotnet.microsoft.com/platform/open-source).
+This is old news by now, but I'm still amazed by the fact that nowadays [.NET is open source and can run on Linux](https://dotnet.microsoft.com/platform/open-source).
 I truly believe that this new direction can help the technology realize its true potential, since it's no longer shackled to Windows based environments.
 I've personally been outside the .NET game for a good while, but with [the milestone release that is .NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), I think now is a great time to dive back in.

 So I thought of taking some time to do just that, really dive in, see what's new, and get a sense of the general developer experience that the current incarnation of .NET offers.
 So in this blog post, I'm going to chronicle my experience developing a simple, but complete [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) application.
-Along the way, I'll touch on the most common problems that one runs into when develping such applications and how are they solved in the .NET world.
+Along the way, I'll touch on the most common problems that one runs into when developing such applications and how are they solved in the .NET world.
 So think of this piece as a sort of tutorial or overview of the most common framework features when it comes to developing REST APIs.

 First, let's get familiar with what we're building.

-> There's a table of contents at the bottom: [Table of contents](#table-of-contents)
+> There's a table of contents at the bottom: [Table of contents](#table-of-contents).

 # What we're building